 18 What is the tax treatment of retail funds?
 Are exemptions available?

-The German Investment Tax Act generally applies to UCITS and AIFs - both retail AIFs and special AIFs (see also question 29).
+The German Investment Tax Act generally applies to UCITS and AIFs (both retail AIFs and special AIFs (see also question 29)).

-Current law (in force until 31 December 2017)
+Revised law (in force since 1 January 2018)